Sheep-y/MarsHorizonMods/MissionControl/Readme.md

 # Installation #

 A mod loader is required.
-Supports BepInEx v5, Simple Mars Horizon Mod Loader, and Unity Mod Manager.
+The following loaders have been tested:

 * **BepInEx** : Extract package into a new subfolder under `BepInEx\plugins`.
 * **Simple Mars Horizon Mod Loader** : Extract package into a new subfolder under `Mods`.
-* **Unity Mod Manager** : Drag and drop package into UMM or use the Install button.
+* **Unity Mod Manager** : Extract package into a new subfolder under `Mods\Loader`.

 To uninstall this mod, delete the extracted files.